AndrewKreshchenko/ak_timeline/README.md

 ## Prerequisites

-Definitely workes for PHP v.
+* Definitely workes with PHP v.
 7.
+* Works on Typo3 v.11 by default.
+For lower Typo3 versions, please consider `*.log` files that exist near the same actual files (see [installation point 1](#installation)).

 ## Installation